diginsight/components/index.md

 This modular approach allows you to compose exactly the functionality your application needs—from a minimal observability setup using just the core components, to a full-featured enterprise solution with Azure integrations, advanced caching, and presentation layers.

-## What components are available
+## 📦 What components are available

 Diginsight Components are organized into logical groups, each serving specific architectural concerns:

-## Configuration Components

 ### **Diginsight.Components.Configuration**

-**Provides configuration extensions for Application Startup and observability.**
+**Provides configuration extensions for application startup and observability.**

 Configuration extensions include: